Get the Most out of AWS S3 With these FAQs

 Getting data into and out of AWS S3 takes time.
 If you’re moving data on a frequent basis, there’s a good chance you can speed it up.
 Cutting down time you spend uploading and downloading files can be remarkably valuable in indirect ways — for example, if your team saves 10 minutes every time you deploy a staging build, you are improving engineering productivity significantly.

 S3 is highly scalable, so in principle, with a big enough pipe or enough instances, you can get arbitrarily high throughput.
 A good example is S3DistCp, which uses many workers and instances.
 But almost always you’re hit with one of two bottlenecks:

 - The size of the pipe between the source (typically a server on premises or EC2 instance) and S3.

 - The level of concurrency used for requests when uploading or downloading (including multipart uploads).

 The first takeaway from this is that regions and connectivity matter.
-Obviously, if you’re moving data within AWS via an EC2 instance, such as off of an EBS volume, you’re better off if your EC2 instance and S3 region correspond.
+Obviously, if you’re moving data within AWS via an EC2 instance or through various buckets, such as off of an EBS volume, you’re better off if your EC2 instance and S3 region correspond.
 More surprisingly, even when moving data within the same region, Oregon (a newer region) comes in faster than Virginia on some benchmarks.